There used to be a time when your blog was a bit of an afterthought... a chore... something the cool kids are doing.

 Worse many left their blogs to be the permanent home for ancillary content such as corporate news, general announcements, events, etc. All self serving content where potential customers learned nothing!

-Businesses focused more on landing pages that introduced their brand, product or service.
-No one thought about the blog as part of your content strategy, a powerful SEO tool and dynamic sales driver!
+Instead, businesses focused more on landing pages that introduced their brand, product or service.
+No one thought about the blog as part of their content strategy, a powerful SEO tool and dynamic sales driver!

 What is a Blog?

 Blog is short for "weblog" and started as a way to post journal-style text entries typically listed in reverse chronological order.
 The blog platform allowed writers to share their views, opinions and research on a specific subject.

 Why Should you Contribute to a Blog?

 You need to write for your blog because your future customers have lots of questions.
 They turn to Google every day to ask those questions and want real, unbiased answers without being sold to.

 You can use your blog a tool and opportunity to educate a wave of new prospects.

 - What if I said you could harness the power of Google search with your blog?

 Would you believe me?